miyako/4d-unsloth-gemma-4/README.md

     *   Log the error details.
 >
 > By following this structure, you ensure that your HTTP interactions within 4D are robust, secure, and fully managed by the `NetworkModule`.

+what is noteworthy that the 4D coding language has been around for decades, well before the model's knowledge cutoff date.
+This proves that

 The goal of fine-tuning is train this model to produce usable 4D code.